particle1331/ok-transformer/docs/intro.md

 The notebooks are generally self-contained on some topic I studied and wanted to reproduce or build on top of.
-If you want to run them, the notebooks should run end-to-end after installing the [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/master/src/inefficient_networks) helper package in your environment.
+If you want to run them, the notebooks should run end-to-end after installing the [`inefficient_networks`](https://github.com/particle1331/inefficient-networks/tree/master/src/inefficient_networks) helper package in your environment which contains utilities for downloading datasets and fixing the directory structure.

-Note that there is really no strong dependence on this package &mdash; this just consists of utilities for automatically creating directories and downloading [Kaggle datasets](https://www.kaggle.com/datasets).
-Hence, you can easily modify the code to eliminate this dependency when running individual notebooks.
-In fact, I do this when running the notebooks in Kaggle kernels to take advantage of free P100 GPUs.
+Note that you can easily modify the code to eliminate this dependency when running individual notebooks.

 The name of this collection is a reference to the following study which suggests that encouraging individuals to have diverse &mdash; even if inferior &mdash; solutions result